Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-The env command can be used to pass environment variables without setting them on the outer environment (the current shell).
+The env command can be used to pass environment variables without changing the current shell’s environment.

-Suppose you want to run a Node.js app and set the USER variable to it.
+Suppose you want to run a Node.js app and set the USER environment variable for it.

 You can run